miku15-7khz/firefox-native-controls/README.md

 # Firefox Native Controls

-Simple source code patches that re-enable native controls on Firefox.
+Simple source code patches that re-enable and reimplement native controls for modern versions of Firefox.
 Requires modifying Firefox installation files, but you don't need to use a custom build of Firefox altogether.

 It is still recommended that you use ESR and disable automatic updates.
 Unfortunately, updating is just a sacrifice you have to make to theming.
-However, I may write a custom updater with this mod in consideration, eventually.
+However, I may write a custom updater with this mod in consideration, eventually. **All prebuilt releases are distributed for ESR releases of Firefox.**

 The only potential caveat: Widevine support.
 I don't know if this is controlled by `xul.dll` or not, but there is a file beside it called `xul.dll.sig` in official Firefox builds that has information regarding a Widevine certificate (and is otherwise seemingly completely unused).
 If you are based, this will not matter to you.